 At Hart Dairy, we believe that besides being the right thing to do, the combination of the humane treatment of animals, and using regenerative farming practices to help - not harm - the environment, provides products with superior nutrition.

 In addition to joining the AGW Pilot Program, our milk is Certified Humane®, too.
-In fact, we’re the first pasteurized dairy in the United States to earn this certification.
+In fact, we’re the first pasteurized dairy cow milk sold in the United States to earn this certification.

 Here’s a quote from Mimi Stein, executive director, of Humane Farm Animal Care, which oversees the certification process: